 Where to Drink

 Albuquerque is renowned for its craft brewing scene, earning the accolade of "one of America's best brew destinations" from Beer & Brewing Magazine.
 Popular watering holes include Marble Brewery, La Cumbre Brewing Company and Dialogue Brewing.
 New Mexico also has a long tradition of viticulture; the region's first wine grapes were planted in 1629 in the Rio Grande Valley.
-Today oenophiles can enjoy a glass of red, white or bubbly at local wineries such as St. Clair Winery & Bistro, Casa Rondeña Winery and Gruet Winery.
+Today oenophiles can enjoy a glass of red, white or bubbly at local wineries such as D.H.
+Lescombes Winery & Bistro, Casa Rondeña Winery and Gruet Winery.

 Albuquerque Activities and Destinations